Contrast-Security-OSS/docs/content/installation/setup/auth/SSO.md

 <a href="assets/images/SSOConfigRestart.png" rel="lightbox" title="Restart TeamServer to Apply Authentication Changes"><img class="thumbnail" src="assets/images/SSOConfigRestart.png"/></a>

->**NOTE:** You can edit your configuration later within the Authentication tab; however, you must retest and restart Contrast to apply the changes.
+>**Note:** You can edit your configuration later within the Authentication tab; however, you must retest and restart Contrast to apply the changes.

 ####Public and secret nodes